maierfelix/nvk/README.md

 ## Binding Code Generator:

-The Generator generates C++ code from a `vk.xml` specification file.
+The Generator generates code based on a `vk.xml` specification file.
 It first converts the XML file into an [AST](https://raw.githubusercontent.com/maierfelix/nvk/master/generated/1.1.101/ast.json), which is then used by the code generator.
-Currently more than `~300.000` lines of code get generated, where `~150.000` lines are C++ and `~40.000` lines are TypeScript code.
+Currently more than `~150.000` lines of code get generated, where `~60.000` lines are JavaScript, `~50.000` lines are TypeScript and `~40.000` lines are C++ code.

+Starting from version `0.5.0`, *nvk* now uses a concept called *Hybrid bindings*, which reduces the overhead of JavaScript<->C++ context switching.
+This results in better performance and reduced memory usage.
+This is achieved by only calling C++ when a Vulkan function is called.
+The native memory layouts of Structures and Handles are filled within JavaScript (see the file [here](https://raw.githubusercontent.com/maierfelix/nvk/master/generated/1.1.101/win32/interfaces.js)).

 ## Build Instructions:

-**Warning**: You may want to **skip this section**, as *nvk* uses [NAPI](https://nodejs.org/api/n-api.html#n_api_n_api) and ships pre-compiled binaries.
+**Warning**: You may want to **skip this section**, as *nvk* uses [N-API](https://nodejs.org/api/n-api.html#n_api_n_api) and ships pre-compiled binaries.
 This section is only of interest if you want to generate and build the bindings yourself, which again is likely not your intention!

 ### Requirements:
  - node.js >= v10.9.0 recommended